Heating & Cooling & Your Registers

-If you have a newer, energy efficient furnace equipped with an “ECM” motor, a higher static pressure will cause the motor to use more energy to keep up with the extra pressure.
+If you have a newer, energy-efficient furnace equipped with an “ECM” motor, higher static pressure will cause the motor to use more energy to keep up with the extra pressure.
 This results in higher utility bills along with shortening the lifespan of the blower.

 - Have a skilled heating contractor inspect your ductwork to ensure that it’s properly sealed and free of any leaks.

 - Have your furnace inspected annually and cleaned every few years to prevent blockages and other issues.
 If your ductwork also needs cleaning, now’s a good time to have that done as well.

 - If your furnace is in need of replacement soon, go with a newer, energy-efficient model.
 Most new furnaces feature an annual fuel utilization efficiency (AFUE) rating near 95, whereas older furnaces are only half to two-thirds as efficient as their modern counterpart

 To find out more about the drawbacks of closing air vents in your home, contact the professionals at Frontier Heating today for your heating and cooling needs.